Voilett-Roze/asus/Disk-formatting.md

 `rmdir /tmp/mnt/SANDISK`

-If it was successfully removed then it won't be listed anymore in /tmp/mnt directory:
+If it was successfully removed then it won't be listed anymore:

 `ls -l /tmp/mnt`

+Remember, **if your device has multiple partitions** you must **repeat this step** until ALL partitions on the device have been _properly_ unmounted and their respective mount points manually removed.
+Then you may continue to the next step.

 ----
 ### 6. Zero disk